 Should the Crowdfunding platform intend to perform payment services itself in the Czech Republic, it would have to be properly licensed.
 There is the possibility to become either (i) a payment institution, (ii) a small-scale payment service provider, (iii) an electronic money institution or (iv) a small-scale electronic money issuer under the Payment Services Act.
 Becoming a payment institution or an electronic money institution requires a licence granted by the Czech National Bank.
-Becoming a small-scale electronic money issuer requires registration with the Czech National Bank.
+Becoming a small-scale payment service provider or a small-scale electronic money issuer requires registration with the Czech National Bank.